T. B. Ilangaratne: Personal life and education

 On 4 September 1944 Ilangaratne married Tamara Kumari Aludeniya in Gampola.
 His wife was elected as the member for Kandy (1949-1952) and Galagedara (1970-1977).
-They had four children Sandhya, Rohana, Upeksha and Udaya.
+They had four children, Sandhya, Rohana, Upeksha and Udaya.

 He died on 21 May 1992 at the age of 79.

 Government service

 Ilangaratne left school after passing the London matriculation exam upon which he opted not to further his studies in London and joined the government service as a clerk in the General Clerical Service.
-In 1941, he tried his hands at acting playing King Dhatusena in the play of the same name by Gunasila Witanansa.
+In 1941, he tried his hand at acting, playing King Dhatusena in the play of the same name by Gunasila Witanansa.